 Points are always moved in the screen-space coordinates regardless of image orientation (whether it is flipped or not), this means if you press left arrow, the point always goes left.

 The grid itself can also be moved inside the view space:

 Configure the canvas for the selected projection: set rotation angle and enable vertical and horizontal flipping.

 Color and Brightness Correction#

 The Color tab allows you to correct color intensity, as well as to adjust color balance for the selected projection.

-The list of masks for the current projection is displayed on the left.
+To create a mask, click Add and ensure that the Creation Mode button is enabled.
+Then create at least three points on the grid by clicking in the required place.
+The corresponding area of the projection will be cut out.
+The list of masks for the current projection is displayed under the grid.
 You can add new masks and remove existing ones using the corresponding buttons.